How can I buy a Habitat home?

 What is an affordable mortgage?

 Habitat does not want to sell you a home you cannot afford.
 We sell the homes at no profit based on the costs involved with building the home.
 Homeowners pay a small down payment.
 Monthly payments are set not to exceed 30% of your income including taxes and insurance upon time of closing.
 Each home has a resale restriction to protect Habitat for Humanity's investment.
-For more details please contact the Family Services coordinator.
+For more details please contact the Program Office.

 Will credit checks or background checks be conducted?